Lawndale Elementary School District embraces the power of partnerships to nourish students with good food

 Fifth graders enjoy learning outdoors in the Mitchell World of Plants at Billy Mitchell Elementary in Lawndale, CA. Photo credit: Rochelle Li

-In 2021 and 2022 California passed School Meals for All, and supplemented it with over one billion dollars worth of investments in kitchen infrastructure, augmented reimbursements, and farm-to-school programming, so that schools can prepare more fresh, California-grown meals.
+In 2021 and 2022 California passed School Meals for All.
+This bill supplemented with over one billion dollars worth of investments in kitchen infrastructure, augmented reimbursements, and farm-to-school programming, allowing schools to prepare more fresh, California-grown meals.
 Previously, a family of four had to make less than $49,025 to qualify for reduced-price meals in the 2021-22 school year.
 Federal eligibility requirements do not take into account the high cost of living in California.

 “Previously, we operated under the regular National School Lunch Program, and that was very challenging for our staff,” says Director of Nutrition and Wellness Lissette Rooney.
 “The student would come through the line, and you would have to say, ‘Hola friend, I can’t give you a full meal.’
 Other people would notice.
 It was shaming.
 It was awful.”